Cookie Consent Manager - Webflow Integration

 In the app, select the desired Webflow site to connect.
 Then, click Authorize App.

-Accept the Trustarc Terms of Use and confirm that you have a valid TrustArc account.
+Accept the TrustArc Terms of Use and confirm that you have a valid TrustArc account.
 Then, click Continue to Application to proceed.

 Click + Create New Configuration, provide a Configuration Name, then click Create.